 The disadvantages of the existing implementation are clear, so why do we have it?
 I must presume there is at least a strong myth in place that the macros are necessary to achieve acceptable performance.
 Perhaps that is true.
 It is a concern to take seriously, but we should demand evidence.
 This proposal and its draft implementation are a chance to consider the actual merit of those claims beyond keeping up a cargo cult habit.

 Remove the macros Tcl_IncrRefCount, Tcl_DecrRefCount, and Tcl_IsShared from the tcl.h file.
 Create routines in the public stub table to replace them.
-Remove TclFreeObj from the public stub table.
+Mark TclFreeObj as deprecated in the public stub table, and remove it from the Tcl 9 branch.

 On the tip-506 branch.